madphysicist/scikit-guess/doc/appendices/reei/translation.rst

        A = -a \; c \quad ; \quad B = c

-We have then a linear regression with respect to the coefficients :math:`A` and :math:`B`, whose optimal values :math:`A_1` and :math:`B_1` can be obtained in the usual manner (with the convention that :math:`\sum \equiv \sum_{k=1}^n`):
+results in a linear regression with respect to the coefficients :math:`A` and :math:`B`, whose optimal values :math:`A_1` and :math:`B_1` can be obtained in the usual manner (with the convention that :math:`\sum \equiv \sum_{k=1}^n`):